-Project Auske is an artist led organisation building on 20 years of creative and producing collaboration between choreographers / directors, performers / collaborators, teachers / facilitators and curators / producers Bridget Fiske and Joseph Lau.
+Project Auske is an artist-led not-for-profit organisation, building on 20 years of creative and producing collaboration between Bridget Fiske and Joseph Lau.

 Led by Bridget and Joseph, Project Auske is a vehicle to realise greater ambitious scales of development, change-making and creativity.

 Photographer Nadia Milford.
 In image Charles Ball, Sammie Williams, Joseph Lau, Chloe Lanham and Kristian Santic in rehearsal for 'Corpus Alimentation' from 'They Gather' 2019